 “Kevin, I don’t get why I’m not winning.
 I’m dedicated to reading labels so I can cut my sugar intake.
 I eat Cheerios every morning because there’s only one gram of sugar per serving.”

 She’s “doing everything right.”
 She’s relying on that official FDA food label on the package to make her calculations.
 The only thing missing from her life is RESULTS.

 The reason there are no results is because she’s underestimating her sugar consumption.
 A serving of Cheerios might have one gram of sugar, but Cheerios are pure starch.
 Starch gets converted to sugar in the body almost immediately.

 I told her, “You can eat a bowl of Special K with no added sugar or you can eat a bowl of sugar with no added Special K, they’re not that different metabolically.”

 I don’t care what the marketing on the front of the box says.
 I don’t care what the official FDA label on the back of the box says.
 I only care about what your body thinks.

 To be successful, you must redefine what sugar means and adopt a new approach.

-3) You don’t move your body enough.
+3) You struggle to lose body fat because you don’t move your body enough.